Peel Green: Economy

 Until the 1980s Peel Green was dominated by heavy industry, with engine builder L Gardner & Sons on Hardy Street and the Regent Tyre and Rubber Co, (a subsidiary of Dunlop Tyres) at the Enterprise Works on the corner of Green Street and Clifford Street.
 These are now closed.
 With the loss of its industrial base, Peel Green is seeking new types of investment to aid in the renewal of the area.

-During 2003, the Brookhouse Estate saw curfews imposed on under 16s, a substantial police presence and a security camera erected outside the local shops in Brookhouse Avenue in an effort to tackle crime rate.
+During 2003, the Brookhouse Estate saw curfews imposed on under 16s, a substantial police presence and a security camera erected outside the local shops in Brookhouse Avenue in an effort to tackle the crime rate.

 Salford City Academy, formerly Canon Williamson Church of England High School (and before this Eccles C.E High School), is on the Brookhouse Estate.
 After substantial redevelopment, the school opened as an academy in September 2006.
 The school's specialisms are sport and business and enterprise.
 A separate sixth form centre opened in September 2007 at a cost of £1.8 million.
 Other schools in the area include St Patrick's Roman Catholic High School.

 Housing

 Along with Westwood Park in Winton, the Peel Green area houses much of Eccles' council and housing association stock.
 The medium-sized Brookhouse Estate is at the western end of Peel Green and many other council homes are located in the Haddon Road and Higher Croft areas in the centre of Peel Green.
-New properties have recently been built, the latest addition being on Gorton Street at the end of 2004.